 - Self-mailer: These are convenient because they don’t require recipients to open an envelope—the document is the envelope.
 This ensures that more recipients actually read your annual report.
-Self-mailers have enough room for a combination of copy, images, and tables/charts/graphs.
+Self-mailers have enough room for a combination of copy, images, and graphics like tables, charts, and graphs.

 - Postcard: If you’d like to maximize digestibility, postcards are a good choice.
 With well-designed infographics, pictures, and statistics, supporters can understand how your organization did last year without putting in very much effort.
 Because of space limitations, you’ll have to sacrifice some copy, so if you want to tell detailed stories or include a long list of donors, stick to a longer-form option.

 - Brochure: Still considered a quick read, brochures are a middle ground between a postcard and a book.
-Because the space in brochures is naturally divided by folds, design may come a little more easily than with a self-mailer.
+Because the space in brochures is naturally divided by folds, designing a brochure may be easier than a self-mailer.

 - Video: Video annual reports are effective because they show rather than tell the audience what you’ve been able to accomplish.
 Make sure your final video comes across as professional—pay close attention to everything from scripts to lighting and camera angles.

 - Interactive report: Don’t shy away from dedicating a page on your website to an interactive annual report.
-Your audience could click through slides, expand graphs for more information, or hover over GIFs and videos to play them, making for a more tailored experience of your report.
+Your audience could click through slides, expand graphs for more information, or hover over GIFs and videos to play them, making for an immersive experience.

 If you take the approach of using multiple methods, consider who the audience is for each type.
 For less engaged supporters, condensed versions of your annual report are appropriate, while your institutional funders will be interested in a more comprehensive report.